-The Definite Article (the) for nouns with the German feminine gender is die.
+The Definite Article (the) for German feminine nouns is die.

 Die is also the plural form for all nouns with feminine, masculine or neuter genders.